gladiuscode/github-actions-playground/README.md

 This workflow shows how to pass artifacts from one job to another.
 Take a look at the [pass-artifacts-to-next-job](./docs/pass-artifacts-to-next-jobs.md) document to see how to set it up.

+### Pull Request Code Checks

+This workflow shows how to run code checks on a pull request that targets the main branch, it runs the `build` and `lint` scripts.
+Take a look at the [pull-request-code-checks](./docs/pull-request-code-checks.md) document to see how to set it up.

 ## Useful links

 - [Github Actions Documentation](https://docs.github.com/en/actions)